Carlyle welcomes new CEO Schwartz with steep drop in earnings

 By Chibuike Oguh

-NEW YORK, Feb 7 (Reuters) - Carlyle Group Inc CG.O said on Tuesday that its fourth-quarter distributable earnings fell 52% year-on-year, as the private equity firm cashed out on fewer of its investments amid a slowdown in dealmaking.
+NEW YORK, Feb 7 (Reuters) - Carlyle Group Inc CG.O said on Tuesday that its fourth-quarter distributable earnings tumbled 52% year-on-year, as the private equity firm cashed out on fewer investments as dealmaking slowed.

 The decline was steeper than the 41% decline reported last month by peer Blackstone Group Inc BX.N and sets a challenging backdrop for former Goldman Sachs Inc GS.N president Harvey Schwartz, who Carlyle unveiled as its new chief executive officer on Monday.